arzwa/MultilocusIsland/docs/draft-hapdip2.md

-Similar to @sachdeva2022, we find that substituting $m_e$ for $m$ in the single-locus diffusion theory (@sec:dynamics) yields a remarkably accurate approximation to simulations of the multilocus model outlined in @sec:model.
+Similar to @sachdeva2022, we find that substituting $m_e$ for $m$ in the single-locus diffusion theory (@sec:dynamics) yields a remarkably accurate approximation to individual-based simulations of the model.
 Indeed, even in parameter regimes where the approximation is expected to break down ($Ls$ appreciable with $L$ small and $s$ large, small population size) we obtain good predictions (@fig:Lsdom).
-Not only can we reliably obtain the expected frequency of alleles on the island, we also obtain very good predictions for the entire allele frequency distribution as observed in individual-based simulations (@fig:drifthm A).
+Not only can we reliably obtain the expected frequency of alleles on the island, we also obtain very good predictions for the entire allele frequency distribution (@fig:drifthm A).
-The sharp swamping thresholds observed in the deterministic model, in particular with recessive local adaptation ($h=1$), correspond to strongly bimodal allele frequency distributions in the model with drift.
+The sharp swamping thresholds observed in the deterministic model, in particular with recessive local adaptation ($h=1$), correspond to strongly bimodal allele frequency distributions in the stochastic model.
 As described in more detail in @sec:init, this may render our numerical approaches sensitive to the assumed initial state of the island population.
 This sensitivity is itself biologically relevant, corresponding to assumptions